 Each year we host a dinner to celebrate those in the American Indian community who have demonstrated outstanding leadership and commitment to the advancement, promotion, and development of the cultural, educational, social, economic, or political welfare of the American Indian Community or have provided significant contributions to the local American Indian economy.

-The Phoenix Indian Center is currently accepting nominations for the 2019 Arizona American Indian Excellence in Leadership Awards!
+We invite you to join us for the 2019 Arizona American Indian Excellence in Leadership Awards!
+CLICK HERE to register to attend.

 2019 Award Categories: